 A Door to Opportunity

-Summer Internships are a great way to decide what you want from your professional life.
-One should certainly use internships to get a feel for whether a certain field is something that he can see himself doing for the rest of his life.
-While applying for and completing multiple internships is a smart strategy, one should still ensure you make the most of every internship, even if unsure of exactly what you want to do.
+Summer internships are a great way to decide what you want from your professional life.
+One should certainly use internships to get a feel for whether a certain field is something that they can see themselves doing for the rest of their life.
+While applying for and completing multiple internships is a smart strategy, one should still ensure one makes the most of every internship, even if unsure of exactly what one wants to do.
 That is because an internship is more than just a preview of a “real” job.
 A primary benefit of internship placement is that you can make a vital connection with a potential employer.

 Internships Allow You to Gain A Competitive Edge